Weller Academic Building, Third Floor

 For more information about the Bachelor of Science in Community Health and Wellness Education, call 877.523.2537 or email email@example.com.

-Program learning outcomes incorporate the National Commission for Health Education Credentialing, Inc. (NCHEC) Seven Areas of Responsibility for Health Educators (2010).
-Courses within the program ensure that students will achieve the NCHEC competencies and subcompetencies, as presented in A Competency-Based Framework for Health Education Specialists (2010).
+The program learning outcomes incorporate the National Commission for Health Education Credentialing, Inc. (NCHEC) Seven Areas of Responsibility for Health Educators (2010).